News and Commentary

 Participants in employer-sponsored 401(k) plans and IRAs have up to one year following the birth of a child or adoption of a child younger than 18 years old to take $5,000 per spouse from their individual plans without incurring a 10 percent early-withdrawal penalty.
 However, income taxes will still be due on the distributed amount.

-You have one year from the date your child is born or the adoption is finalized to withdraw the funds from your retirement account without paying the 10% penalty.
-You can also put the money back into your retirement account at a later date.
-Recontributed amounts are treated as a rollover and not included in taxable income.
+Plan participants also have one year from the date their child is born or an adoption is finalized to withdraw the funds from their retirement account without paying the 10 percent penalty.

 Forces Faster Withdrawals from Inherited IRAs

-Under the SECURE Act, individuals who inherit a tax-advantaged retirement account from a non-spouse decedent, will be required to empty that account within 10 years of the original owner’s death and pay the taxes due.
-No longer will beneficiaries be able to allow savings in an inherited IRA continue to grow tax-free for distributions that they may stretch out over their lifetimes.
-The only exceptions to these new rules apply to IRAs inherited by a surviving spouse, a minor child under the age of majority (18 in Florida) or a dependent that is disabled, chronically ill or less than 10 years younger than the deceased IRA owner.
+The SECURE Act will require individuals who inherit tax-advantaged retirement accounts from non-spouse decedents to empty that account within 10 years of the original owner’s death and pay the taxes due.
+Beneficiaries will no longer be able to allow savings in an inherited IRA to continue to grow tax-free for distributions they may stretch out over their lifetimes.
+The only exceptions apply to IRAs inherited by a surviving spouse, a minor child under the age of majority (18 in Florida) or a dependent that is disabled, chronically ill or less than 10 years younger than the deceased IRA owner.

 With the passage of the SECURE Act, businesses that sponsor 401(k) plans or other retirement savings vehicles for the benefit of their employees should not delay meeting with their plan administrators to ensure that plan documents are updated to reflect the changes in the law.